Pond & moist plants for bees & butterflies

 • Avoid double flowers as they will be lacking in nectar and pollen.
 Insects will have difficulty gaining access to that limited pollen.

-RHS recommend these insect pollinator pond & moist plants in their 'Plants for Pollinators' lists.
+RHS recommends these insect pollinator pond and moist plants in their 'Plants for Pollinators' lists.

-• Pollinating insects like bees and butterflies also need the right sort of habitats to complete their life cycle.
+• Insect pollinators like bees and butterflies also need the right sort of habitats to complete their life cycle.

 • Bees in particular need suitable places to make their nests.
 These can be below ground, in dense vegetation, in holes in logs, plant stems, walls which can be created in your moist area.